How to Make SaaS Price Localization Decisions?

 Advantages of Price Localization

-Greater personalization: Local pricing not only takes into account pricing but also product pages, shopping cart contents, payment options, and even small details such as timestamps and customer demographics.
+Local pricing not only takes into account pricing but also product pages, shopping cart contents, payment options, and even small details such as timestamps and customer demographics.

-Improving the customer experience: who doesn't want great customer service?
+Who doesn't want great customer service?
 That is exactly what price localization offers.
 Show your customers that your company is ready to expand globally to reach an international audience and serve people from every nation.

-Less shopping cart abandonment: higher shopping experience = less shopping cart abandonment.
+Higher shopping experience = less shopping cart abandonment.
 Price localization streamlines the payment process and eliminates friction losses with your global customers.

-Simplified Forex Trading: Global Sale means you’ll encounter local currency.
+Global Sale means you’ll encounter local currency.
 Exchange rate management is built-in with a powerful e-commerce platform so you can sell worldwide with no extra steps.
 Don't fight digital taxes and VAT with good management.

-More price data: Price localization provides your company with more local purchasing data and an insight into the markets in that region.
+Price localization provides your company with more local purchasing data and an insight into the markets in that region.
 For your SaaS business, you can track your sales and order history by country of origin and further price it more appropriately.

-Longer Lifetime Value: Price localization can help you keep track of buyer behavior and determine their LTV.
+Price localization can help you keep track of buyer behavior and determine their LTV.
 By applying local prices, you can better understand the fastest-growing top countries and rapidly developing countries.

 Localization of Price at Various Stages: